 - Sales job ads grew by 13.8% from Feb 21 to March 21.

-Applications per advert fell 7% as a result from a tight labour market and candidates not necessarily moving.
+Applications per advert fell 7% as a result of a tight labour market and candidates not necessarily moving.

 - From what we are seeing, a large percentage of the job activity and demand is sitting at the $80-$120K level where there is a real talent shortage.

-- Top talent are getting multiple opportunities/offers and getting snapped up quicker than ever before.
+- Top talents are getting multiple opportunities/offers and getting snapped up quicker than ever before.

 - 90% of our current sales & marketing work is coming from NZ businesses in growth where we are continuing to see newly created positions.